TheGarner/woolstonmoss-airstrip/README.md

 ### Version Changelog
+v1.1 (Released 2nd Sept 2020)
+* Applied fix to windsock and reduced/replaced static aircraft with generic static aircraft to improve performance and a workaround for the aircraft duplication issue if you choose the same plane that is parked at the airport.
+If you have the airfield already installed and do not care for these changes then you can ignore this update.

 v1.0
 * Basic airfield setup with runway markings, multiple building objects,3x parking stands, static aircraft, static cars and windsocks.